-Bahamian mosquitofish are small, live-bearing fish that inhabit a wide variety of aquatic habitats in the Bahama Archipelago (Giery et al., 2015; Heinen-Kay et al., 2014; Langerhans et al., 2007).
-We examined Bahamian mosquitofish from 11 tidal creeks on Abaco Island, Bahamas (Table 1; n = 291 females; n = 150 males).
-These tidal creeks vary in their degree of hydrological connectivity to adjacent marine areas, spanning the whole gradient of hydrological connectivity found in the area [see Araújo et al., (2014) for detailed information on study sites].
-Prior work has shown that growth rates in Bahamian mosquitofish are enhanced in populations inhabiting high-connectivity tidal creeks, owing to their strongly reduced population densities and presumably higher percapita resource availability (Araújo et al., 2014).
-But whether body shape influences growth rates within populations has not been tested.
+Bahamian mosquitofish are small, livebearing fish that inhabit a wide variety of aquatic habitats in the Bahama Archipelago (Langerhans et al., 2007; Heinen-Kay et al., 2014; Giery et al., 2015).
+We examined Bahamian mosquitofish from 11 tidal creeks on Abaco Island, Bahamas (Table 1;

+Table 1.
+Number of specimens of Bahamian mosquitofish analysed in the present study from 11 populations on Abaco Island, The Bahamas n=291 females; n=150 males).
+These tidal creeks vary in their degree of hydrological connectivity to adjacent marine areas, spanning the whole gradient of hydrological connectivity found in the area [for detailed information on the study sites, see Araújo et al. (2014)].
+Prior work has shown that growth rates in Bahamian mosquitofish are enhanced in populations inhabiting high-connectivity tidal creeks, owing to their strongly reduced population densities and presumably higher per-capita resource availability (Araújo et al., 2014).
+But whether body shape influences growth rates within populations has yet to be tested.